Exact simulation of coupled Wright-Fisher diffusions: Numerical experiments

 Similarly to the previous example with $L=2$ and interaction parameter $h=1$, model (\ref{eq:fourdim}) differs more from the candidate process, as say, a model with only one pairwise interaction parameter (that is, a model with, for example, $h_2=h_3=0$).
-This is clearly reflected by the average low acceptance probabilities (see Table 3).
-Nonetheless, it is still feasible to use Algorithm \ref{alg:CWFdiff} in these scenarios, as other approximate simulation strategies would be affected by the same problems.
-It is also of importance to note that the average number of Poisson points needed is 0, which means that all accepted paths used only the initial and last points, corresponding to $X_0$ and $X_T$.
+This is clearly reflected in the average low acceptance probabilities, or equivalently, in the average number of attempts or simulated Poisson points needed until acceptance, see Table \ref{tab:h05_3}.
+Moreover, simulating model (\ref{eq:fourdim}) implicitly requires to simultaneously accept four candidate paths, which makes acceptance more difficult.
+Nonetheless, it is still feasible to use Algorithm \ref{alg:CWFdiff} in these scenarios, as other approximate simulation strategies would be affected by similar problems.